Mattlew2004/3d-Modeling/README.md

-In this portfolio I want to display my understanding of animation, 3d-modeling, and some python code.
+In this portfolio I want to display my understanding of animation, 3d-modeling, and python coding.
+I also have abilities to code in R, MATLAB, and Java.
 I am proud of these projects, and I will be adding onto this in the future.